 The DWSRF market loan rate determination procedure is based on the cost of borrowing money for the DWSRF and on public finance market rates.
+Rates may change quarterly due to market changes.
 The DWSRF rate is set to the following for the SFY 2021 IUP:

-- For loans with terms of 30 years or less, the market rate will be set at 1.5%. - For loans with terms exceeding 30 years: - For Disadvantaged Communities, the market rate will be set at 1.5%. - For all other communities, the market rate will be set at 2.0%.
+- For loans with terms of 30 years or less, the market rate will be set at up to 1.5%. - For loans with terms exceeding 30 years: - For Disadvantaged Communities, the market rate will be set at up to 1.5%. - For all other communities, the market rate will be set at up to 2.0%.

 Loans made for emergency projects that serve as bridge financing while a borrower awaits to receive funding from other sources, such as FEMA, will have an annual interest rate of 0%, and the rate for Planning Loans will be set at 0%.
+This 0% fee may also be applied to blended package loans, wherein if a past borrower agrees to amend existing DWSRF loan agreements and the Department's prepayment requirements, a fee reduction of up to 0% may be applied on future loan assistance.